DanielYWoo/danielywoo.github.io/_posts/2021-03-15-messaging-reliability-and-order.markdown

 ![producer-order-1](../images/2021-03-15/producer-order-2.png)

-This is a very simple example telling you that broker delivery order is totally useless, what you really need is the business event order, which often arrives at the broker out of order.
+This is a very simple example telling you that broker delivery order is totally useless, and it harm the throughput of your system[[1]](#References).
+What you really need is the business event order, probably in causal relationship, which often arrives at the broker out of order.

 If you have multiple consumers they also need to handle messages in the business event order carefully. e.g, the diagram below shows that a consumer C1 receives m1, then C2 receives m2.
 Ideally, C2 should receive m2 after m1 is processed by C1.
 Without locking, m1 and m2 could be processed in parallel which violates the business event order.